Christ-Mind-Teachings/cmi-acol/_course/chap09.md

 bound all those you love to you, that you attempt to use love here.
 This is a real memory of creation that you have distorted.
-Your faulty memory has caused you to believe love can be used to keep you safe, to make you happy and bind to you those you choose to love.
+Your faulty memory has caused you to believe love can be used to keep you safe, to make you happy, and bind to you those you choose to love.
 This is not the case, for love cannot be used.

 9.4 This is how you have distorted all relationship as well, making of it something that only becomes real in its use by you or to you.
 In your